azat-co/practicalnode/chapter5/chapter5.md

 })
 ```

-The way we start the server is the same as in Chapter 3:
+The way we start the server is the same as in Chapter 3 which means we determine if this file is loaded by another file.
+In this case, we export the server object.
+If not, then we proceed to launch the server directly with `server.listen()`.

 ```js
 const server = http.createServer(app)